adrozdov/brave-bi/README.md

 To install individual units run `bash install.sh` from each project folder.

 Running Jupyter Notebooks requires token.
 Token appears in terminal window during **mlbase** unit installation.
-It also can be obtained by executing `pyton notebook list` directly inside **mlbase** unit.
+It also can be obtained by executing `jupyter notebook list` directly inside **mlbase** unit.

 Connection string to the database from Dashboard `postgresql://postgres:password@10.0.0.200/brave_data`